kimchi.

 3. brine, season, ferment.

-• Remove a small amount of the root end of the cabbage, but not too much as you want the cabbage to stay in one piece, slice the cabbage into quarters, lengthwise.
+• Cut a bit of the root end of the cabbage, but not too much as you want the cabbage to stay in one piece, slice the cabbage into quarters, lengthwise.

 • Weigh your cabbage.
 In a large container, add the same weight in water.
 Then, add 10% of that weight in kosher salt and whisk until all the salt is dissolved.

-• In a large container, add the cabbage and pour the brine overtop, keep the cabbage fully submerged by placing a heavy plate/object overtop.
+• Add the cabbage to the brine, keep the cabbage fully submerged by placing a heavy plate/object overtop.
 Let brine for 30 minutes.

 • Remove from the brine and squeeze out as much water as possible.

-• Generously apply salt in between each leaf of the cabbage, place onto a baking tray lined with a wired rack with the cut-side facing down for 2-3 hours at room temperature.
+• Generously apply salt in between each leaf of the cabbage, place onto a baking tray lined with a wired rack (or use a colander) for 2-3 hours at room temperature.

 • Rinse the cabbage to remove excess salt, lightly squeeze the cabbage to remove any excess water, dry with a paper towel.
 Taste the cabbage at this point for seasoning, it should taste like well-seasoned cabbage but not overly salty.
 If the cabbage at this stage is not salted enough, you will not be able to add more salt later on.